 Typically, multipurpose cleaning agents are good enough for the job.
 You can use anything from window cleaner to dishwashing fluid.

-If there’s any chafing on the fiberglass, use wax or polishing agent.
+Use wax or a polishing agent if there’s any chafing on the fiberglass.
 Waxing the fiberglass will help restore shape and durability.
 Moreover, waxing prevents future damage.
-However, don’t use a dry cloth as it’s prone to chafing too.
+However, please don’t use a dry cloth as it’s prone to chafing, too.

-Note: if you’re cleaning furniture or flooring, simply do so as you would in your home.
+Note: if you’re cleaning furniture or flooring, do so as you would in your home.

 After you’ve cleaned the hull, you want to prevent future damage.
-One way to prevent corrosiveness and damage is to wax the boat with protective oil.
+Waxing the boat with protective oil is one way to avoid corrosiveness and damage.

-For this step, you can use multipurpose oil, including non-aerosol lubricants, grease, and car oil.
+You can use multipurpose oil, including non-aerosol lubricants, grease, and car oil, for this step.
 However, the oil shouldn’t be flammable.
 If it is flammable, keep it away from fire hazards.

-Simply put, spray the oil across the boat’s surface, and use a dry cloth to spread it evenly.
-It’s better to do this when you’re packing the boat away for the season.
+Spray the oil across the boat’s surface and use a dry cloth to spread it evenly.
+It’s better to do this when packing the boat away for the season.
 People usually do this to prepare their boats for winter.

 No one usually goes boating until springtime.
 Consequently, this entire process is called ‘winterizing’.
 Once you’ve ‘winterized’ your boat, don’t remove the oil until the following boating season.